 The patterns available in quartz are some of the main reasons this option is quickly becoming a popular choice for homeowners.

 Tile and stone countertops have long been desired for their durability, versatility, and stunning appearance but until recently they’ve had to be done with natural materials like marble or granite.
 Now you can add in the elegance of quartz for a fraction of the cost.

-Quartz countertops come in both polished and matte finishes which can be combined with popular patterns like herringbone, chevron stripes, granite swirls, or even mixed media to give your space a unique personality that looks as beautiful as it is practical.
+Quartz countertops come in both polished and matte finishes which can be combined with popular patterns like veined quartz.
+They can also be made to mimic marble.

 Veined quartz countertops provide a diverse range of looks that mimic the look and feel of natural stone, but offer all the benefits of quartz in an exceptional durability.

 Prefab quartz countertops vs slab

 Prefab quartz countertops are a great way to save money.
 The prefabricated counters come ready to install right out of the box and can be used immediately upon installation with no additional time or costs involved.

 This is a great choice for homeowners who want to add quartz but don’t necessarily have the budget for an entire kitchen.